Book Review: We Were Gonna Have a Baby, but We Had an Angel Instead by Pat Schwiebert

 Helping Children Cope When the Family Has Infant Loss

 A pregnancy loss is a primal, deep loss.
-And often these parents have young children who were looking forward to having a little brother or little sister.
-Even in their time of pain, parents need to find ways to answer their surviving children’s questions about death and help them cope with their emotions.
-Miscarriage is a family event.
-In my previous article there is some information about how to talk to children about infant death.
+And often the parents dealign with this devastating loss have other, young children who were looking forward to having a little brother or little sister.
+There is help available, in this time of pain, for parents who need to find ways to answer their surviving children’s questions about death and help them cope with their emotions.
+Pregnancy and infant loss is a family event.

 Children best express their emotions using right-brain activities like play, drawing and story-telling.
 Books are a great resource for parents to help their children sort out and express their feelings.